Creating a Canvas

 Step 1: Create a new Canvas

-Step 2: Use the entry wizard to set up your Canvas
+Step 2: Set up your Canvas

 Here, you will set up the basics of your Canvas: